-Future sales of our common stock may depress our stock price.
+We may issue additional shares of our common stock or instruments convertible into shares of our common stock, including in connection with the conversion of our Notes, and thereby materially and adversely affect the market price of our common stock and the trading price of our Notes.

 Sales of our common stock, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock which would impair our ability to raise future capital through the sale of additional equity securities.

-We have outstanding 39,983,437 shares of common stock as of December 31, 2013, of which approximately 18,319,322 shares are restricted securities that may be sold only in accordance with the resale restrictions under Rule 144 of the Securities Act of 1933, as amended.
-In addition, as of December 31, 2013, we had outstanding options to purchase 1,463,043 shares of common stock and warrants to purchase 42,083 shares of common stock that, if exercised, will result in these additional shares becoming available for sale.
-A large portion of these shares and options are held by a small number of persons and investment funds.
-Moreover, certain holders of shares of common stock will have rights, subject to some conditions, that require us to file registration statements covering the shares they currently hold, or to include these shares in registration statements that we may file for ourselves or other stockholders.
+We may conduct future offerings of our common stock, preferred stock or other securities convertible into our common stock to fund acquisitions, finance operations or for other purposes.
+In addition, as of December 31, 2014, we had outstanding 42,974,463 shares of common stock, of which approximately 15,346,863 shares are restricted securities that may be sold in accordance with the resale restrictions under Rule 144 of the Securities Act or pursuant to a resale registration statement.
+Also, as of December 31, 2014, we had outstanding options to purchase 2,080,749 shares of common stock and warrants to purchase 42,083 shares of common stock that, if exercised, would result in these additional shares becoming available for sale.
+A large portion of these shares, options and warrants are held by a small number of persons and investment funds.
 We have also registered all common stock subject to options outstanding or reserved for issuance under our 2005 Stock Plan, 2012 Equity Incentive Plan and 2012 Employee Stock Purchase Plan.
-An aggregate of 1,380,543 and 131,903 shares of our common stock are reserved for future issuance under the 2012 Equity Incentive Plan and the 2012 Employee Stock Purchase Plan, respectively.
-These shares may now be freely sold in the public market upon issuance.
-As of December 31, 2013, there are 9,342,471 shares of our common stock reserved for issuance under our Convertible Note that matures in May, 2019.
-If a large number of these shares are sold in the public market, the sales could reduce the trading price of our common stock.
+An aggregate of 2,254,948 and 305,570 shares of our common stock are reserved for future issuance under the 2012 Equity Incentive Plan and the 2012 Employee Stock Purchase Plan, respectively.
+In addition, as of December 31, 2014, 5,108,212 shares of our common stock are presently reserved for future issuance upon conversion of the Notes.
+These shares will be eligible for resale in the public market upon issuance.
+Also, on December 17, 2014, the SEC declared effective our registration statement, we may offer and sell securities at a maximum aggregate of 12,744,9328 shares of our common stock that may be sold by two selling security holders.